Maksim23123/ab-planner/README.md

 - **Auth**
   - `GET /auth/microsoft/login-url` – helper that returns the Microsoft authorize URL for a given PKCE `code_challenge` (optional `state`).
   - `POST /auth/microsoft/token` – exchange Microsoft authorization code for AB Planner tokens.
-  - `POST /auth/refresh` — rotate tokens using a refresh token.
+  - `POST /auth/refresh` – rotate tokens using a refresh token.
+  - `POST /auth/logout` – revoke refresh tokens (all sessions for the user, or a specific one if `refresh_token` is provided).
+Access tokens are tied to a session JTI and fail once that session is revoked or expired.
 - **Programs** (read for all; admin mutates)
   - `GET /programs`, `GET /programs/{id}`
   - `POST /programs`, `PATCH /programs/{id}`, `DELETE /programs/{id}` (admin)